lachlan2357/local-server-for-p5js/README.md

 ## Features

-* Download any project hosted on `editor.p5js.org`
+* Download any project hosted on `editor.p5js.org`.
 * Local caching of projects for when your device is offline.
-* Pure fullscreen mode
+* Pure fullscreen mode with blacked-out background.
+* Canvas scaling so the sketch is always as-big as it can be.
+* View the sketch and author on `editor.p5js.org`.

 ## Notes